 Some patients also have to undergo revision surgery due to functional problems such as airway obstruction, nasal septal deviation, or any other reason.
 These patients may need functional nasal surgery, which includes septoplasty, nasal valve repair, or inferior turbinate reductions.

 Whatever the reason for the revision rhinoplasty, it certainly raises a lot of questions in your mind.
-Here we share the answers to 10 important questions about revision rhinoplasty.
+Here we share the answers to 10 important questions about revision nose surgery.

 Does revision rhinoplasty take longer to heal?